-- Curricular Practical Training (CPT)/Academic Internship: An F-1 student may be authorized by the DSO to participate in an internship program that is an integral part of an established curriculum, also known as Curricular Practical Training (CPT).
-Students need to have studied full time consecutively for at least one (1) academic year here in the United States (based on their academic program), to become eligible for an academic internship.
-The academic internship is defined as alternative work/study, cooperative education, or any other type of internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
-The student has to be enrolled into an academic course while on an internship and the internship component of any course is equal to only one (1) or three (3) credit hours.
-An academic internship is an optional component of specific degree programs.
-Students who wish to pursue the academic internship should consult with the school dean/director, and the Career Center for the required paperwork and permission.
-Any student applying for a 3-credit internship will need to make sure that their internship application has been approved by the first day of classes for that current semester.
-At the discretion of the Dean, as well as the International Student Advisor, students applying for a 1-credit internship may be approved at any time during the current semester. - Optional Practical Training (OPT): The U.S. government permits graduated students in F-1 status to work for a limited amount of time in the United States so that they may reinforce what they have learned in university and/or college degree programs.
+2- Optional Practical Training (OPT): The U.S. government permits graduated students in F-1 status to work for a limited amount of time in the United States so that they may reinforce what they have learned in university and/or college degrees programs.
 This benefit is called Optional Practical Training (OPT).
 OPT allows F-1 students to obtain employment in areas related to their academic program of study.
 OPT is available for periods up to twelve (12) months at each higher academic level, and may be extended under some circumstances in STEM program-related fields.
 A job offer is not necessary to apply for OPT, and if approved a student may work for one or more employers, change jobs, or look for work during the training period.
 Students who wish to pursue the OPT program should consult with the ISS Office for information on obtaining the required paperwork and permissions.
 It is the student's responsibility to apply for OPT in a timely manner.

-\ PLEASE NOTE: These are only some of the rules and regulations associated with your F-1 visa, and/or status.
+PLEASE NOTE: These are only some of the rules and regulations associated with your F-1 visa, and/or status.
 Please contact the International Student Services Office for any questions or concerns regarding your visa, and/or status.